Go-astronomy logo

 (LIB-bru)

-The Southern constellation of Libra, the Balance, is best viewed in Summer during the month of June.
+Libra is the 29th largest constellation.
 It's brightest star is Zubeneschamali at magnitude 2.61.
 The boundary of the Libra constellation contains 8 stars that host known exoplanets.

 1. Pronunciation: